 Our principal source of liquidity has been cash provided by operations and by cash provided from our initial public offering ("IPO") which was completed on June 20, 2006.
-The net proceeds from our offering were approximately \$45.6 million, which enabled us to strengthen our balance sheet.
-As a result, we had cash, cash equivalents and short-term and long-term marketable securities of \$61.8 million at June 30, 2006, an increase of \$45.8 million as compared to the end of the prior fiscal year.
+The net proceeds from our offering and the exercise of the over-allotment option by our IPO underwriters were approximately \$52.7 million, which enabled us to strengthen our balance sheet.
+As a result, we had cash, cash equivalents and short- and long-term marketable securities of \$73.0 million at September 30, 2006, an increase of \$57.0 million as compared to the end of the prior fiscal year.
 We anticipate that our principal uses of cash in the future will be facility expansion, capital expenditures and working capital.

-On October 6, 2004, we entered into a Loan and Security Agreement with a bank which expires on December 1, 2007.
+On October 6, 2004, we entered into a Loan and Security Agreement (the "Agreement") with a bank which expires on December 1, 2007.
 The Agreement includes a Revolving Promissory Note for up to \$2.0 million and an Equipment Term Note for up to \$3.0 million.
-This replaced a previous loan which was fully paid in 2004.
 Availability under the Agreement for the Revolving Promissory Note is based on defined percentages of eligible accounts receivable.
-Borrowings on the revolving credit agreement bear interest at the prime rate plus 1.25% (9.5% at June 30, 2006).
-Interest only on the unpaid principal amount is due and payable monthly in arrears, commencing

-January 1, 2005 and continuing on the first day of each calendar month thereafter until maturity, at which point all unpaid principal and interest related to the revolving advances will be payable in full.
-There were no borrowings against the Revolving Promissory Note during the six months ended June 30, 2006.
-As of June 30, 2006, we had outstanding borrowings of \$1.0 million against the Equipment Term Note to fund purchases of eligible equipment.
-Borrowings on the equipment line bear interest at the prime rate plus 1.75% (10% at June 30, 2006) and principal and interest are payable monthly.
-Borrowings under the Loan and Security Agreement are collateralized by all of our assets.
+Borrowings on the revolving credit agreement bear interest at the prime rate plus 1.25% (9.5% at September 30, 2006).
+Interest only on the unpaid principal amount is due and payable monthly in arrears, commencing January 1, 2005 and continuing on the first day of each calendar month thereafter until maturity, at which point all unpaid principal and interest related to the revolving advances will be payable in full.
+There were no borrowings of \$0.8 million against the Equipment Term Note to fund purchases of eligible equipment.
+Borrowings on the equipment line bear interest at the prime rate plus 1.75% (10% at September 30, 2006) and principal and interest are payable monthly.
+Borrowings under the Agreement are collateralized by all of our assets.

-The Loan and Security Agreement requires us to meet one liquidity financial covenant that must be maintained as of the last day of each month.
+The Agreement requires us to meet one liquidity financial covenant that must be maintained as of the last day of each month.
 The covenant requires us to maintain a ratio of current assets to current liabilities of 2:1.
 This calculation and a certification of compliance, along with our monthly financial statements, are reported to the bank on a monthly basis.
-We were in compliance with the covenant at June 30, 2006.
-As of June 30, 2006, we had \$2.0 million available under the revolving promissory note of our bank, subject to the terms and conditions of that facility.
+We were in compliance with the financial covenant at September 30, 2006.
+As of September 30, 2006, we had \$2.0 million available under the revolving promissory note of our bank, subject to the terms and conditions of that facility.

 Upon the consummation of our IPO on June 20, 2006, all of our Series A and Series 1 convertible preferred stock were converted into shares of common stock on a one-for-one basis.
 As a result, no dividends are currently accruing.
-In connection with our IPO, we paid offering costs, excluding underwriting discounts and commissions, and other related expenses totaling \$6.7 million.
-These offering costs were offset against the gross proceeds of our IPO.
+In connection with our IPO and the exercise of the over-allotment option by our IPO underwriters, we paid offering costs, excluding underwriting discounts and commissions, and other related expenses totaling \$7.3 million.
+These offering costs were offset against the gross proceeds of our IPO and the exercise of the over-allotment option.